JuhoErvasti/qfield-plugin-sandbox/README.md

 # QField Plugin Sandbox

-This is a repository for testing and playing around QField plugin development.
+This is a repository for testing and getting started with QField plugin development.
 It contains a very simple structure for a development environment on Linux.

 The development environment is for Project Plugins as it is easier to set up